mi3nts/palasAirML/README.md

 </pre>

 <pre>name&gt; </pre>
 Type in a name for your drive.
 This is a label(token) to be used when reffereing to the drive folder.
+This token will be used on the matlab script to sync Palas data to the host computer.
 Eg: <pre>name&gt; googleDrivePalasStream
 </pre>
 <pre>Type of storage to configure.